-(tuple/setmap tup start end) Set the sourcemap metadata on a tuple. start and end should be integers representing byte offsets into the file.
-Returns tup.
+(tuple/setmap tup line column) Set the sourcemap metadata on a tuple. line and column indicate should be integers.

 (tuple/type tup) Checks how the tuple was constructed.
 Will return the keyword :brackets if the tuple was parsed with brackets, and :parens otherwise.
 The two types of tuples will behave the same most of the time, but will print differently and be treated differently by the compiler.

 (tuple? x) Check if x is a tuple.